Spain Permanent Residence: How to Get Permanent Residence After 5 Years?

 After 5 Years, and Then?

-Permanent residence is not nationality.
-You retain your original citizenship and cannot vote in Spanish national elections.
-Access to Spanish nationality is generally possible after 10 years of legal residence.
+Permanent residence and Spanish nationality are not the same, and holders of permanent residence retain their original citizenship and are not allowed to vote in Spanish national elections.
+Access to Spanish nationality is generally possible after 10 years of total legal residence, with exceptions for some nationalities, including the Philippines.